VictorHachard/content-monitoring-system/README.md

     ```
     1234567890,0987654321
     ```
+  - `WEBPAGE_USER_AGENT`: The user agent string to use for webpage requests.
+There is a default value.
+  - `API_USER_AGENT`: The user agent string to use for API requests.
+There is a default value.
   - `INTERVAL`: Specifies the monitoring interval in seconds.
 The default value is `300`.
   - `RULES`: A JSON string that configures the selectors for monitored pages.
 Example configuration:
     ```json